 What Is the Nvidia Shield?

 As you may know, Nvidia is one of the leading manufacturers of graphics cards.
 If you’re surprised to learn the company also makes streaming boxes, prepare to be even more shocked as you read the rest of the article.
-The Nvidia Shield, powered by Android TV, is arguably the most powerful streaming device on the market.
+The Nvidia Shield isn’t just the best Android TV box , but the most powerful streaming device on the market.

 There are two versions of the Nvidia Shield, the regular $199 option, and the $299 Pro option.
 The biggest difference is the amount of storage: the regular version ships with 16 GB, while the Pro boasts 500 GB.
 It sounds like it could be a deal breaker, but it’s not.
 I’ll explain why later.